-- All the sensitive information is always protected.
+- All sensitive information is always protected.
 No one from the internet can view it and steal it.
-PGP assures what information has been sent from the sender side, the same has been received from the receiver side all, no types of modifications have been done in between.
+PGP assures that information has been sent from the sender side, the same has been received from the receiver side all, and no types of modifications have been done in between.

 - Users need no training to learn how the PGP encryption software works.
 These are very easy to learn how to use.

 Disadvantages of PGP Encryption